Four Approaches to Share and Reflect on Our Work

 There are various points in a design process where we have to say, “Yes, we’re ready to move forward.”
 That’s where a design review would come in.

 What moving forward means will depend on the process.
 Maybe it’s reviewing a concept prototype to decide if it’s worth refining it further.
 Or maybe it’s reviewing the final layout to turn over to the developer, who will turn the design into production code.
-In almost any flavor of process, there are checkpoints to ask if we’re ready to move on.
+In almost any flavor of the process, there are checkpoints to ask if we’re ready to move on.

 When the goal is to determine if our design is ready, then we conduct a review to go over each issue that could keep it from moving forward.
 Once every issue has been addressed (either fixed or pushed aside), then our design can proceed on its journey.

 Our focus during the review is on the design’s issue list, not the design itself.
 To generate that list in advance, the team could do one or more design walkthroughs.
-This would give them a chance to prepare a response to each issue before the review starts, which will make the review session more efficient.
+Walkthroughs would give them a chance to prepare a response to each issue before the review starts, which will make the review session more efficient.

 Sharing the Experience–The Design Demonstration